nyyubio/First_Website/content/page/about.md

 weight: -210
 ---

-I am a bioinformatician in the process of converting into a data scientist.
-Totally nerdy about data visualization, and studying data trends.
+I am a bioinformatician who is totally nerdy about data visualization, and studying data trends.
 Also a foodie, climber, and yogi.
-Using the coronavirus quarantine period to teach myself to make a website, visualize coronavirus data, and machine learning / AI stuff.
+I am using the coronavirus quarantine period to teach myself to make a website, visualize coronavirus data, and machine learning / AI stuff.